JobBldr

 Filter by status: active, inactive, draft, in progress, or completed

-Link each title to its job architecture record, grade level, and compensation data in CompBldr
+Link each title to its architecture record, grade level, and comp data in CompBldr

-Once a title is selected, the JobBldr authoring workspace guides users through every component of the job description: general metadata, sections, duties, addendums, and additional information.
-The workspace is structured so nothing is missed and nothing is inconsistent.
+The authoring workspace guides users through every component general metadata, sections, duties, addendums, so nothing is missed and nothing is inconsistent across your organization roles.

 Manage sections in a drag-to-reorder panel: General, Duties, and Additional Information